-- You must be a first-time homebuyer* (haven’t owned a home in the past 3 years).
+- You must either be a first-time homebuyer or have not owned a home in the past 3 years.
 You may also qualify if:

-a) You are single parent who has only owned with a former spouse while married; or
+a) You are a single parent who has only owned a home with a former spouse while married; or

-b) You are an individual who is a displaced homemaker and has only owned with a spouse.
+b) You are an individual who is a displaced homemaker and you have only owned a home with a spouse.

 - Your gross household income must be less than 80% of the HUD Area Median Income (AMI) adjusted by family size.
-For example, the annual gross income (before taxes) for a family of four must be less than $58,300.
 See table below.

 - You must contribute at least $2,500 toward down payment and closing costs.

-- You may use Individual Development Account (IDA) funds to help buy a Community Land Trust home.
+- You may use Individual Development Account (IDA) or WISH funds to help buy a Community Land Trust home.

 Income limits: FY 2019 Maricopa County – Phoenix-Mesa-Scottsdale MSA – effective 4/24/19.